 Irresponsible tourism can happen anywhere but is on the rise with over-tourism.
 When travelers seeking the perfect Instagram shot climb on a historic fountain, or stray off the trail in a National Park, the fountain or the environment can be damaged.
 Likewise, when travelers leave trash or graffiti behind, the sought over destination is spoiled for the next visitor.

 - Unintended irresponsible tourism happens when travelers take risks which can end up requiring their rescue.
 Check the weather before heading into the mountains, keep a respectful distance from wildlife, follow the guidance of rangers, etc.

-It’s gratifying that many destinations, and businesses, have committed to sustainability, but it is essential that we, as tourists, do our part.
+It’s gratifying that many destinations, and businesses, have committed to sustainability, but it is essential that we, as tourists, do our part by being responsible travelers.
 By making simple changes in how we plan our trips, what we pack, and how we engage with the local communities, we can have a huge impact in protecting what we love.

 Please share your eco-friendly travel tips in the comments.
 But also share with your friends and family.
 Spread the word on how easy and rewarding it can be to travel sustainably.